-- WEL 2003 Early Welsh Poetry I (1)

-Selection from various early poetic genres.

-- WEL 2004 Introduction to the Literature of the Sixteenth to the Nineteenth Centuries (1)

-The course includes selections from early modern free verse and prose selections from various translations of the Bible. - WEL 2005 Modern Welsh Literature I (1)

-Representative samples from the leading exponents of present-day Welsh literature. - WEL 2006 Medieval Breton: Structure and Texts I (1)

-The grammar of medieval Breton and selections from the prose and verse of the period. - WEL 2007 Welsh Linguistics I (1) An introduction to phonological and grammatical structure. - WEL 2008 An Approved Author or Topic I(1)

-The guided study of an author or topic not on the syllabus, or a deeper study of a listed topic.
-Students will submit an extended essay on the selected subject. - WEL 2009 The History of Welsh Literature and Literary Criticism I (1)

-This course includes an assessment of the influence of the National Eisteddfod and other institutions on vernacular literature.

-- WEL 2051 Composition, Translation and Spoken Welsh II (1) Further exercises in the various registers.

-- WEL 2052 Medieval Prose II (1)

-Continuing study of a selected text.

-- WEL 2053 Early Welsh Poetry II (1) A continuation of WEL 2003.

-- WEL 2054 Welsh Metrics (1)

-The rules and development of 'cynghanedd' in Welsh strict metre poetry. - WEL 2055 Selections from Modern Welsh Literature II (1) A continuation of WEL 2005. - WEL 2056 Medieval Breton II (1)

-Further study of selections from the prose and poetry of the period.

-WEL 2057 Welsh Linguistics II (1)
+WEL 2008 An Approved Author or Topic I(1)The guided study of an author or topic not on the syllabus, or a deeper study of a listed topic.
+Students will submit an extended essay on the selected subject.
+WEL 2009 The History of Welsh Literature and Literary Criticism I (1) This course includes an assessment of the influence of the National Eisteddfod and other institutions on vernacular literature.
+Second Semester: WEL 2051 Composition, Translation and Spoken Welsh II (1) Further exercises in the various registers.
+WEL 2052 Medieval Prose II (1) Continuing study of a selected text.
+WEL 2053 Early Welsh Poetry II (1) A continuation of WEL 2003 WEL 2054 Welsh Metrics (1) The rules and development of 'cynghanedd' in Welsh strict metre poetry.
+WEL 2055 Selections from Modern Welsh Literature II (1) A continuation of WEL 2005.
+WEL 2056 Medieval Breton II (1) Further study of selections from the prose and poetry of the period.
+WEL 2057 Welsh Linguistics II (1) A continuation of WEL 2007.
 WEL 2058 An Approved Author or Topic II (1) A continuation of WEL 2008.

-WEL 2059 The History of Welsh Literature and Literary Criticism II (1) A continuation of WEL 2009.
+The History of Welsh Literature and Literary Criticism II (1)

+WEL 2059